top of page

 Destination Augusta, Georgia

-"Get Up Augusta" Mural by artist Jason Craig, https://tinyurl.com/3dd3rb6j ; photo personal collection
+"Get Up Augusta" Mural by artist Jason Craig

 Whether you are looking for an authentic cultural, outdoors, history or (everyone's favorite) culinary experience, look no further than Augusta, Georgia.

-While the city is best known as home to the Masters Golf Tournament at Augusta National, the destination provides various adventures for every interest that’ll leave a lasting impression on even the most discerning traveler.
+While the city is best known as home to Augusta National, the site of the Masters Golf Tournament, the destination offers a variety of adventures for every interest that'll leave a lasting impression on even the most discerning traveler.

 Get Your Art On

-Want to take home a local piece?
-Check out places like Art on Broad or Tire City Pottery, where you can even take a throwing class.
-For more hands-on experiences, consider pouring a candle at Augusta Candle Company.
+Want to take home a few local pieces?
+Check out places like Art on Broad or Tire City Pottery.
+For a hands-on experience, consider pouring a candle at Augusta Candle Company.

 Public art surrounds you in downtown Augusta with a sculpture trail, whimsically painted pianos and traffic signal boxes, and plenty of colorful and funky murals begging to be the backdrop of selfies or group photos.